Three Edge-disjoint Plane Spanning Paths in a Point Set: Approach overview

 \section{Approach overview}

 The main idea of our approach is to construct three edge-disjoint plane spanning paths $Z,P,Q$ on a point set $S$ with $|S|\ge 10$ as follows.
 We find a suitable \bsp $(S_1,S_2)$ of $S$.
 The first path $Z$ will be the zig-zag path obtained by \cref{lem:zigzag}.
 For $P$ and $Q$, we seek to find two edge-disjoint plane spanning paths $P_1,Q_1$ (ending in $p_1$ and $q_1$, respectively) in $S_1$ and two edge-disjoint plane spanning paths $P_2,Q_2$ (starting in $p_2$ and $q_2$, respectively) in $S_2$; these are obviously edge-disjoint with $Z$.
 If $p_1p_2$ and $q_1q_2$ do not belong to $Z$ and their interiors are disjoint with $\ch(S_1)\cup\ch(S_2)$, we combine these four paths to two edge-disjoint plane spanning paths $P=P_1\circ p_1p_2 \circ P_2$ and $Q_1\circ q_1q_2\circ Q_2$ in $S$.
-To this end, we reverse the strategy and try to find two pairs of vertices on $\ch(S_1)$ and $\ch(S_2)$ that see each other (i.e., their connections do not go through $\ch(S_1)\cup\ch(S_2)$) and that are not connected by an edge in $Z$.
+To this end, we employ the strategy in the opposite order: we start with finding two pairs of vertices on $\partial\ch(S_1)$ and $\partial\ch(S_2)$ that see each other (i.e., their connections do not go through $\ch(S_1)\cup\ch(S_2)$) and that are not connected by an edge in $Z$, and then find spanning trees in $S_1$ and $S_2$ that start in these vertices.
 See also \cref{fig:overview} for a schematic description of our approach.

 There are several difficulties: First, we cannot use the algorithm by Aichholzer et al.~\cite{ahkklpsw-ppstpcgg-17} to find the two paths in $S_1$ and $S_2$, as that does not control the starting and ending points of the paths.
 Hence, we strengthen their theorem and prove that one can always find two edge-disjoint plane spanning paths even if their starting points are prescribed (\cref{thm:pq-paths}).
 Secondly, it might not be possible to find two pairs of vertices on the convex hulls with our desired properties.
 However, we prove that in most of such situations, the zig-zag path can be slightly modified so that the connection is possible.
 Lastly, we show that all of the previously described moves fail in one and only one very specific configuration, which allows three edge-disjoint plane spanning paths to be constructed easily in an ad hoc way, thus establishing \cref{thm:main}.